Urosevic et al. 2024 - Salix phytoremediation

 Methods (brief)

 About 5 tons of contaminated soil were excavated from the Kanal Crnih voda site in Serbia’s Kolubara Mining Basin, homogenized, and packed into 480 polyethylene bags for the contaminated-substrate experiment.
 The four willow genotypes were one basket willow genotype and three white willow clones: B-44, NS 73/6, and 347.
+Cuttings were soaked in fungicide [Cu2(OH)3Cl] before planting, which is a methodological confounder for the reported Cu accumulation in willow tissues because the pre-treatment introduces Cu to the cuttings independent of soil uptake.
 Cuttings were planted in March 2019, and root, stem, and leaf samples were taken at the end of the 2021 growing season.

 Soils were air-dried, ground, sieved, and digested with aqua regia in a Milestone ETHOS EASY microwave digestion platform.
-Plant materials were dried at 40 degrees C, ground, digested with concentrated nitric acid and hydrogen peroxide, and brought to volume.
-Soil and plant metals were measured in repeated determinations using a VISTA-PRO ICP-OES system.
+Plant materials were dried at 40 degrees C, ground, digested with concentrated nitric acid and hydrogen peroxide, and brought to 25 mL.
+Soil and plant metals were measured in repeated determinations (n = 6 per soil condition and per organ/clone) using a VISTA-PRO ICP-OES system.
 The reported analytes are total elemental concentrations after digestion, not arsenic, chromium, or mercury species.
+Statistical analysis used ANOVA with Fisher’s LSD post hoc test and canonical discriminant analysis in Statgraphics Centurion ver.
+XVI.I.

 Implications